Genetics

 Understanding Genetics

-Genetics is the study of how traits, like eye color and height, are passed down from parents to children.
-It begins with our DNA, which is like a cookbook containing about 23,000 genes, or “recipes,” that shape who we are.
-Each gene gives instructions for making proteins.
-These proteins are essential because they help repair our body, support our immune system and perform many other important tasks.
+Genetics is the study of how traits such as eye color and height are passed from parents to children.
+At the center of this process is our DNA, which acts as a cookbook with about 23,000 genes or "recipes" that make us who we are.
+Each gene gives instructions for making proteins that build and repair the body, support the immune system and perform many other important jobs.

-Genes can have changes called variants, which we inherit from our parents.
-Most variants are harmless, but some can affect how proteins work and increase the risk of health issues.
-Ultimately, our health is shaped by the combination of our genes, lifestyle and environment.
+Genes can have changes called variants.
+Most variants have no effect.
+Some determine unique features, such as brown eyes.
+Others affect how proteins work and can increase the chance of health problems.
+While genetics plays an important role, our health ultimately depends on a combination of genes, lifestyle and environment.

 How Genetics Influence Parkinson’s

-Changes in specific genes, such as LRRK2, GBA and SNCA, can increase the risk of developing Parkinson's or may influence how PD symptoms progress for people already diagnosed.
+Changes in specific genes, such as LRRK2, GBA and SNCA, can increase the risk of developing Parkinson's or influence how symptoms progress in people already diagnosed.

 Researchers are studying how these genetic changes vary among different groups to understand why Parkinson’s is more common in certain communities.
 Understanding these genetic differences can give us clues about why PD varies from person to person.